swcarpentry/DEPRECATED-boot-camps/sql/sql.md

 including when they were captured, what plot they were captured on, their species ID, sex and weight in grams.

-Let’s write an SQL query that selects only the year column from the surveys table.
+Let’s write an SQL query that selects only the species column from the surveys table.

-    SELECT scientific_name FROM species;
+    SELECT species FROM surveys;

 We have capitalized the words SELECT and FROM because they are SQL keywords.
 SQL is case insensitive, but it helps for readability – good style.